 Our Compensation Committee generally reviews our NEOs' salaries on an annual basis.
-The base salaries for our NEOs for 2018 are set forth in the chart below.
-As explained in the footnotes below, the base salaries of our CEO and Chief Commercial Officer remained unchanged in 2018, because each was appointed to his current position in the latter half of 2017 and the Compensation Committee determined their salaries negotiated in connection with assuming their current positions were sufficient for their continued service into 2018 and remained competitive based on market data.
-Our current CFO was newly appointed in 2018.
+The annual base salaries for our NEOs for 2019 are set forth in the chart below.
+The annual base salaries of our CEO (Badrinarayanan Kothandaraman), Chief Financial Officer (Eric Branderiz) and Chief Commercial Officer (David Ranhoff) remained unchanged in 2019, because the Compensation Committee determined that their salaries negotiated in connection with assuming their current positions were sufficient for their continued service into 2019 and remained competitive based on market data.
+The annual base salary set forth in the chart below for our COO (Jeff McNeil) reflects the total salary paid in 2019.
+Prior to his appointment as our COO on April 25, 2019, Mr. McNeil received a merit-based increase on April 1, 2019 in his prior position of Vice President, Customer Support and Quality.
+The Compensation Committee determined that it was not necessary to adjust his salary again as a result of his appointment to the position of COO.

-Named Executive Officer 2018 Base Salary (\$)
+Named Executive Officer 2019 9 Base Salary (\$)

-Badrinarayanan Kothandaraman 450,000
+Badrinarayanan Kothandaraman \$ 450,000

-Eric Branderiz 232,051 (1)
+Eric Branderiz 400,000

-Humberto Garcia 175,000 (2)
+Jeff McNeil 312,195

-David Ranhoff 400,000 (4)
+David Ranhoff 400,000